 - You must register for full time enrollment every fall and spring semester.
 You must be making normal progress towards your program completion.

-- Only one online course may count towards full-time enrollment in any fall or spring semester, however, the US government has made adjustments to this requirement due to COVID-19.
+- Only one online course may typically count towards full-time enrollment in any fall or spring semester, however, the US government has made adjustments to this requirement due to COVID-19.
 For details on this, please see our COVID-19 and Emergency Information FAQ.

 - If you think you need to enroll part-time, get OGS permission to register for a reduced course load before your registration is finalized.

 Enroll in at least 1 in-person course during your final semester.

 OGS strongly advises that F-1 Students remaining in the US in their final semester to take at least one in-person course.
 Only 3 credits or 1 online course may count towards the full-time enrollment requirement.
 You may register part-time in your final semester only with OGS permission to register for a reduced course load.
 If you enroll in only online courses in your final semester, you do so at your own risk.

 These risks include, but are not limited to: